SaltyFish123/SaltyFish123.github.io/_posts/2022-07-12-GDB_Frequent_Commands.md

 98      int main(){
 ```

 As an example, suppose we use the libc fucntion `mommove` and `memcpy`.
-When we compile our code, the compiler won’t resolve implementation of the function **memmove**.
+When we compile our code, the compiler won't resolve implementation of the function **memmove**.
 It only verifies the syntactical checking.
 The tool chain leaves a stub in our application which will be filled by dynamic linker.
 Since **memmove** is standard function the compiler implicitly invoking its shared library.

 Note that if you try to break in the caller and wish to step into the memmove call, you will fail.
 Since the implementation of **memmove** is loaded into memory within the shared library by the program.
 You can use the **ldd** to see the shared library dependencies of the program.
 For example, the **memmove** is within the libc.so.6 loaded by temp.exe as shown below.